EndPointCorp/end-point-blog/2016/09/19/pghealer-repairing-postgres-problems.html.md

 be more proactive, and run as a background process that scans the database for any problems and fixes them.
 Ideally, it should be able to handle a wider class of table corruption problems, as well as problems in indexes, free space maps, system catalogs, etc.
-Please jump in and lend a hand—the project is on github as [pg_healer](https://github.com/turnstep/pg_healer).
+Please jump in and lend a hand—​the project is on github as [pg_healer](https://github.com/turnstep/pg_healer).

 Data corruption is a fact of life DBAs must confront, be it from failing hard drives, cosmic rays, or other reason.
 While the detection of such errors was greatly improved in Postgres 9.3 with the